ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 # Cipher Suites {#ciphersuite}

-The TEEP protocol uses COSE for protection of TEEP messages.
+The TEEP protocol uses COSE for protection of TEEP messages in both directions.
-After a QueryResponse is received, the selected cipher suite is used by both the TAM and the TEEP Agent in all subsequent TEEP messages.
-That is, a cipher suite is used in both directions.
+The initial QueryRequest message from the TAM is protected by a default cipher suite associated with a given TAM transport endpoint (as identified by a TAM URI), where a TAM has one transport endpoint per mandatory ciphersuite.
+Once the TEEP Agent successfully processes a QueryRequest, it can select another cipher suite if it determines that both the TEEP Agent and the TAM support another common cipher suite.
+Thus, for the QueryResponse and all subsequent TEEP messages in both directions, the selected cipher suite is used by both the TAM and the TEEP Agent.

 To negotiate cryptographic mechanisms and algorithms, the TEEP protocol defines the following cipher suite structure, which is used to specify an ordered set of operations (e.g., sign) done as part of composing a TEEP message.